adraffy/ensip-norm/draft.md

 * [UTS-46](https://unicode.org/reports/tr46/) is insufficient to normalize emoji sequences.
 Correct emoji processing is only possible with [UTS-51](https://www.unicode.org/reports/tr51/).
 * Validation tests are needed to ensure implementation compliance.
 * The success of ENS has encouraged spoofing via the following techniques:
-	1. Insertion of zero-width characters
+	1. Insertion of zero-width characters.
-	1. Using names which normalize differently between available algorithms
+	1. Using names which normalize differently between available algorithms.
-	1. Using names which render differently between platforms
+	1. Using names which render differently between platforms.
-	1. Replacement of look-alike (confusable) characters
+	1. Replacement of look-alike (confusable) characters.

 ## Specification

 Normalization is the process of canonicalizing a name before for hashing.
 It is idempotent: applying normalization multiple times produces the same result.

+### Versioning
-`emoji.json` and `valid.json` contain all of the necessary codepoint transformations.
-NFC (Unicode Normalization Form C) has been stable since [Unicode 4.1](https://unicode.org/reports/tr15/#Stability_of_Normalized_Forms).
+* `chars.json` and `emoji.json` contain all of the necessary codepoint information for [Processing](#Processing).
+* [Unicode Normalization Forms](https://unicode.org/reports/tr15/) should use Unicode version `14.0.0` for correct results.

 ### Algorithm
 * Input is processed left-to-right on codepoints.
-* For user convenience, leading and trailing whitespace should be trimmed before normalization as all whitespace codepoints are disallowed.
+* For user convenience, leading and trailing whitespace should be trimmed before normalization, as all whitespace codepoints are disallowed.
 * Repeat [Processing](#Processing) until the input is consumed or a disallowed codepoint is encountered.
-* Apply [NFC](https://unicode.org/reports/tr15/) to the output.
-	* Warning: language-level NFC functions, like [`String.normalize()`](https://tc39.es/ecma262/multipage/text-processing.html#sec-string.prototype.normalize), may produce inconsistent results on different platforms.
+* Convert the output to NFC (Unicode Normalization Form C).
-* For each label in the output:
+* For each [label](https://docs.ens.domains/ens-improvement-proposals/ensip-1-ens#name-syntax) in the output:
-	* `5F (_) Underscore` can only occur at the start of each label.
+	* `5F (_) Underscore` can only occur at the start of the label.
-	* The 3rd and 4th characters cannot both be `2D (-) Hyphen` if the label contains only ASCII (`0x00`—`0x7F`).
+	* The third and fourth characters cannot both be `2D (-) Hyphen` if the label contains only ASCII (`0x00-0x7F`).
+	* When the label is converted to NFD (Unicode Normalization Form D), combining marks (see: `"cm"` in `chars.json`) cannot be: the first character, directly follow an emoji, or directly follow another combining mark.
 * The output is normalized and ready for [hashing](https://docs.ens.domains/ens-improvement-proposals/ensip-1-ens#namehash-algorithm).

 ### Processing